 Here is a great tip to know regarding green tea and dogs with an ear infection; because it is so loaded with antioxidants, it helps with the reduction of inflammation in the ear and thereby soothing the pain for the poor pup.

 Boil water, pop in a teabag or two of green tea (or use loose-leaf) and just let it cool down completely.

 With a dropper, put in approximately 10 drops two times a day for several days until you see improvement.

 Again, it is always best to consult your vet first.
 But this is a natural treatment and he/she will hopefully be okay with it.

 This tea should always be decaffeinated for a dog and never given on an empty stomach.
 The ability of this tea to fight off some cancers in humans has not been thoroughly studied or confirmed in the case of dogs.
 Neither have the Metabolic benefits.

 I have never given Green Tea, but I wanted to list it because I have known some people who have given it to their pets but only under a veterinarian’s care.

-Licorice belongs to the family of legumes (think, beans) and Licorice Root Tea has nothing to do with that terrible ( my personal opinion) black candy stuff!
-Licorice Root is a plant whose root contains many health benefits for both dogs and us humans.
-It has anti-inflammatory properties that can help clear up sinuses and alleviate joint discomfort.
-It can be used in place of cortisone treatments (consult your vet), as we all know that cortisone can be a double-edged sword.
+This one belongs to the family of legumes (think, beans) and Licorice Root Tea has nothing to do with that terrible ( my personal opinion) black candy stuff!
+It is a plant whose root contains many health benefits for both dogs and us humans, having anti-inflammatory properties that can help clear up sinuses and alleviate joint discomfort.
+May be used in place of cortisone treatments (consult your vet), as we all know that cortisone can be a double-edged sword.